Michael steps up

-*People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Michael lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
-Watch his journey of getting healthy and experiencing life like never before.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Michael lost weight on a prior program and is continuing on myWW™.
+Watch Michael's journey of finding success for himself and his furry friends in the video below.

 In Michael’s words: